Skip to main content

 What Are the Limitations of Pharmacogenomic Data?

-The utility of is significant, yet it is crucial to recognize its limitations.
+The utility of genetic testing is significant, yet it is crucial to recognize its limitations.
 A genetic test reveals predisposition, a fixed map of potential.
 It does not account for the dynamic influence of epigenetics, lifestyle, and environmental factors.
 Epigenetic modifications, such as DNA methylation, can alter gene expression without changing the underlying DNA sequence.

 Chronic stress, poor nutrition, or exposure to endocrine-disrupting chemicals can modify the expression of genes involved in hormone synthesis and metabolism.
 This is a primary reason why genetic testing cannot wholly replace ongoing monitoring.